Game Type: Modular Board, Zombies, Action Point Allowance System, Hand Management

 The components consist of a game board, many different tokens and a few cards.
 All of these components are well made.
 The game board is double sided for replayability.
 The tokens are sturdy cardboard and the cards are high quality.
 The rulebook was very easy to follow and made for quick setup.

 The artwork has the “zombie horror” feel that you would expect.
 The artwork on the board was unique.
 Every place on the board that a zombie would spawn usually had a picture of a zombie near it.
 For example, the bus had a zombie crawling out of a window and in front was a red space indicating a spawn point.
 We enjoy this level of detail with artwork.

 We enjoyed this one.
 My friend played the zombies and I played as the humans.
 The game seems unbalanced at first because the Zombie player gets to start with a lot of Zombies and chooses where they are placed.
 However, I was able to avoid some of his first traps.
 I made one very crucial mistake toward the end that cost me the game but I still had 3 points in humans that escaped so I feel it was balanced.

 Age Range & Weight

 The box advises ages fourteen and up.
 This could be slightly high but I ultimately agree this is a safe average age to suggest.
 There are a lot of strategic decisions to make even though it is an easy game to grasp.

 I will admit that I was skeptical at first because it was another zombie game but the mechanics made this one very different and unique.
 I liked it because it was not overly complicated.
-The entire game is a simple concept but that does not take away from the depth of strategy.
-It is a great choice when needing a game for only two players that does not take a lengthy amount of time.
+It was very simplified but that is not to take away from its depth.
+It is a great choice when needing a game for only two players that does not take an extremely lengthy amount of time.
 Lately, our Wednesday game nights have only consisted of two of us so this one will get a lot of replay.